ghxlam/EcommerceWebsite/README.md

 - The Bash script also calls a Python script, `parser.py`, that goes through the DOM data which was downloaded and proceeds to extract that data into a MySQL Database.
 - Then, the Bash script does clean up, deleting all the files that were originally downloaded for storage management.
 - Once the MySQL Database has been populated, a PHP script will extract the data from the database and display the products on the page simulating an E-Commerce platform.

+---

+# Future Plans If I Ever Revisit
+- Make the UI look good.
+- Try to make an autonomous setup.
+- Set up a script that repeats every few hours to have constant updated data.
+- Add a payment method wth Stripe.
+- Allow payment to go directly to retailer with me taking a 1% cut.